<Sources>

 <Source>

-This tag is used as wrapper to indicate the start of a new source.
+This tag indicates the start of a new or existing source.

 <Id>